nymtech/nym/documentation/dev-portal/src/events/37c3/nym-vpn.md

 ├── timeout
 └── two_hop_perf_test_results.log
 ```
-8. In case of errors, see [troubleshooting section](./nym-vpn.md#missing-jq-error) below
+9. In case of errors, see [troubleshooting section](./nym-vpn.md#missing-jq-error) below
-9. When the tests are finished, remove the `nym-vpn-cli` binary from the folder and compress it as `nym-vpn_tests.zip`
+10. When the tests are finished, remove the `nym-vpn-cli` binary from the folder and compress it as `nym-vpn-tests.zip`
-10. Upload this compressed file to the [questionnaire](https://opnform.com/forms/nymvpn-user-research-at-37c3-yccqko) upload field when prompted.
+11. Upload this compressed file to the [questionnaire](https://opnform.com/forms/nymvpn-user-research-at-37c3-yccqko) upload field when prompted.

 #### tests.sh